-Here you can view all my blog posts from our trip to Portugal in September 2017.
+You can view all my blog posts from this trip to Portugal in September 2017 in chronological order here.

 - Portugal Planning and Preparation (8/25/2017)